arreyder/gobuildcache/README.md

 # With debug logging
 gobuildcache -debug

+# With statistics (prints stats on exit)
+gobuildcache -stats

+# Both debug and statistics
+gobuildcache -debug -stats
 ```

 The server will:
 1. Read from stdin (Go sends cache requests)
 2. Write responses to stdout
 3. Log debug information to stderr (if `-debug` flag is set)
+4. Print cache statistics to stderr on exit (if `-stats` flag is set)

 ### Configuring Go to Use the Cache